 - Be taken seriously by governors and teachers as an integrated part of the broad and balanced curriculum that Catholic schools offer;

 - Be delivered by competent professionals who understand the Church’s teaching.

-On Monday 18th January 2021, school opened the parental consultation process for RSE.
+In January 2021, school opened the parental consultation process for RSHE.
 Please click on the link below to read the Parent Consultation letter which gives details on how to take part in this important process.

 Catholic Education Service

 Please click on the links below to access useful guidance and resources from the Catholic Education Service.